yanganto/struct-patch/README.md

 This crate provides the `Patch`, `Filler` traits and accompanying derive macro.
 If the any field in `Patch` is some then it will overwrite the field of instance when apply.
 If the any field in the instance is none then it will try to fill the field with the `Filler`.
-Currently, `Filler` only support `Option` and `Vec` fields.
+Currently, `Filler` only support `Option` and `Vec` fields, and also you can check this [template](https://github.com/yanganto/ConfigTemplate) if you already work on a big project with a lot of configs.
-The other fields and operator for Filler will implement later.
-The detail discussion is in [issue #81](https://github.com/yanganto/struct-patch/issues/81)

 ## Quick Example
 Deriving `Patch` on a struct will generate a struct similar to the original one, but with all fields wrapped in an `Option`.